CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Final Verdict: 11/15

 As for taste, it was one of the lowest ranking milks overall.
-I will admit my own critical error, I accidentally bought unsweetened coconut milk for this test.
+I will admit my own critical error being I accidentally bought unsweetened coconut milk for this test.
 This may have downplayed some of the flavor, but probably not by much.
 The faint taste of coconut didn’t add much to our milk and because of the previously mentioned thinness, this latte just couldn’t cut it.

 Final Verdict: 4/14